boomyville/RMMV/SRPG Zone Customisation/readme.md

 and have a condition (enemy.name() == "Shoukang") and it can make the tile under the secret enemy flash a different colour.

+In the example below, one enemy is weak to "stab" and the other is "strong" (as shown by damage change)

 ## Requirements
 SRPG AOE.js